 - Click Next to set the source type for the data and proceed to the Input Settings page.
 See Modify input settings.

 now assigns your selected source type to all events it indexes for that input.

 Use the inputs.conf configuration file

 When you configure an input in the inputs.conf configuration file on a Splunk Enterprise instance, you can specify a source type for the input.
-On a Splunk Cloud instance, you can configure a universal forwarder on the machine that has the data you want to collect and forward it to the Splunk Cloud instance.
+On a Splunk Cloud Platform instance, you can configure a universal forwarder on the machine that has the data you want to collect and forward it to the Splunk Cloud Platform instance.